Best Espresso Machine 2026: Complete US Buyer's Guide

 Consumables include descaling solution, backflush detergent, and replacement puck screens.
 The grinder is not optional for any setup except the all-in-one machines, this matters for your real budget.

 You'll hit its ceiling if you get serious about espresso, the pressurized portafilter masks extraction problems rather than solving them, and there's no PID temperature control.
 But for someone testing whether home espresso is for them, it's a sensible starting point.
-Pair it with the Timemore C3 ESP PRO manual grinder (around $100) and you're in for around $250 total.
+Pair it with the Timemore C3 ESP PRO manual grinder and you're into espresso for an entry-level total.

 Shot quality rivals machines costing three times as much once you learn what you're doing.
 The 58mm group opens up every aftermarket basket, tamper, and accessory.
-Add a PID temperature controller (around $80) and it becomes a machine that costs $1,000+ to replicate from scratch.
+Add an inexpensive PID temperature controller and it becomes a machine that would take serious prosumer money to replicate from scratch.

 The trade-off: your first week will be frustrating.
 Single-boiler means you wait 45-60 seconds after pulling a shot before the boiler reaches steam pressure for milk.
 Heat-up takes 15-20 minutes.
 This isn't a machine for instant gratification on Monday morning.
 It's the machine you buy when you want to actually learn espresso.

-Breville Bambino Plus (around $499): easiest path to good lattes
+Breville Bambino Plus: easiest path to good lattes

 The 54mm portafilter is not the industry-standard 58mm, so accessory options are more limited.
 You won't learn as much technique as with the Gaggia.
 But if you want good lattes every morning without treating it as a craft project, this is the one.